Physics-Based Learning for Robotic Environmental Sensing: Learning Flow Fields using a Mobile Robot

-The integrated system is summarized in Algorithm \ref{alg:ARF}.
-It begins by requiring model-based numerical solutions for a number of discrete uncertain parameters and a prior discrete distribution $p_{j,0} = \tdpi(\ccalM_j)$ for $1 \leq j \leq \bbarn$ over these models.
-The numerical solutions are then used to construct the GP models \eqref{eq:GPu} and \eqref{eq:GPi} for the mean velocity components and the turbulent intensity; see Section \ref{sec:statModel}.
-The algorithm also requires uncertainty estimates, $\bbarsigma_u, \bbarsigma_v$, and $\bbarsigma_i$, for the numerical solutions of the fields as well as standard deviation of the sensor noise $\gamma_s$ and heading error $\gamma_{\beta}$.
-For the location error $\gamma_x$, we construct a discrete probability model using the SROMs as discussed in Section \ref{sec:measNoise}.
-Finally, the total number of measurements $m$ and an initial set of $\bbarm$ exploration measurement must also be provided at initialization.
+The algorithm begins by requiring the $\bbarn$ physics-based models of the flow properties and their discrete prior probabilities $p_{j,0} = \tdpi(\ccalM_j)$ for $1 \leq j \leq \bbarn$.
+Given prior uncertainty estimates $\bbarsigma_{u,0}, \bbarsigma_{v,0}, \and \bbarsigma_{i,0}$ for each model, it constructs the GP models \eqref{eq:GPu} and \eqref{eq:GPi} for the mean velocity components and turbulent intensity; see Section \ref{sec:statModel}.
+It also requires the standard deviations of the flow sensor noise $\gamma_s$, the heading error $\gamma_{\beta}$, and the location error $\gamma_x$; see Section \ref{sec:measNoise}.
+Finally, the total number of measurements $m$ and an initial set of $\bbarm$ exploration measurement must also be provided.